Despite promising research, there is neither a cure for Parkinson's disease (PD) nor medications that can reverse its course. But there can be.

 Required training: All Research Advocates must complete a three-day training program at one of the Foundation’s Learning Institutes.
 Leading experts from the field teach them about the science of Parkinson’s and new treatment developments (see our curriculum here), while our patient engagement team provides them with the skills necessary to co-create research.

-PAIR in action: Training is just the beginning.
-The entire PAIR program works closely with Foundation staff and each other to identify patient engagement opportunities, take part in ongoing education, share resources and network with the research community.
+Research Advocates in action: Training is just the beginning.
+The entire program works closely with Foundation staff and each other to identify patient engagement opportunities, take part in ongoing education, share resources and network with the research community.

 We recommend these trainings to individuals who can commit at least three hours a month to research advocacy work.